dargaCode/LogicAndCodingGames/README.md

 Programming-related games are a very popular topic on Reddit and elsewhere.
 I've accumulated a ton of browser bookmarks, and finally sorted through them all.

-These are the games I find most interesting and/or have seen recommended most often:
+These are the games I find most interesting and/or have seen recommended most often.
+Some of them actually attempt to teach you a real programming language, and some are just logic puzzles.

+This list doesn't include programming challenge sites like HackerRank et al. They're arguably very similar to puzzles, but they're not gamey enough for relaxation purposes.

 <table>
   <thead>